 We’re Here to Help

-Our Synchronicity™ Reconciliation suite provides full-service tools to streamline reconciliation tasks and deliver actionable results.
-Use our operational experts and our proprietary software or subscribe directly to Synchronicity™ to manage your work items in our user-friendly web portal.
+Our Membership Suite™ Reconciliation suite provides full-service tools to streamline reconciliation tasks and deliver actionable results.
+Use our operational experts and our proprietary software or subscribe directly to Membership Suite™ to manage your work items in our user-friendly web portal.

 To find out how CODY® can help your plan streamline your reconciliation process, contact us today for a consultation or a software demo.